alipay/quito/README.md

 > **Note**: Foundation models like Chronos and Moirai require additional packages.
 > See `requirements-optional.txt` for installation instructions.
 >
-> ⚠️ **Training Support**: Chronos and Moirai are pre-trained zero-shot models for inference only.
+> ⚠️ **Training Support**: Moirai is pre-trained zero-shot model for inference only.
-> For training, use PatchTST, DLinear, or HuggingFace models.
+> For training, use Chronos (fine-tuning), PatchTST, DLinear, or HuggingFace models.

 ## Key Features